nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 You are recommended to read the [Navigating the Developer Guide](#navigating-the-developer-guide) and [Glossary](#glossary) sections, which will provide the necessary information to allow you to familiarise yourself with the structure of this Developer Guide and help you navigate it with ease.

+### Target Audience
+CoDoc is **designed for NUS School of Computing students** by providing a centralised platform for them to keep track of their friends' contact information, modules and skills.
+CoDoc is **optimised for use via a Command Line Interface** (CLI) while still having the benefits of a **Graphical User Interface** (GUI).

+For students who are fast typers, CoDoc is an excellent platform for you to find and identify your friends with certain capabilities and experience, so you can spend less time searching through chats, and spend more time making meaningful connections and engaging in productive work.

 ### Navigating the Developer Guide